 The webinars normally last about 1 hour but can go on a bit longer, although not more than 1 1/2 hours at the most.
 They will normally take place at 10.30 am on a day to suit you, although we can also do them at 7.30 pm if a morning webinar will be impossible for you.

-In order to set up the webinar, I will need the following from you (if I do not already have them):
+In order to set up the webinar (or your talk for our online event), I will need the following from you (if I do not already have them):

 The system will re-send this to you again with a reminder, the day before the webinar and an hour before the webinar takes place.

-We like all our trainers to provide a power point and ideally some notes as well.
+We like all our trainers to provide a power point and, for some of our events some notes as well.
 Can you please send these over to me in advance.

-If you would like to take a look at the recordings of past training webinars we have done to give you an idea, please let me know and I will arrange for a temporary login for the site for you.
+If you you are going to be a speaker at one of our monthly webinars and would like to take a look at the recordings of past training webinars we have done to give you an idea, please let me know and I will arrange for a temporary login for the site for you.